xieweiAlex/English_Learning/words/2024/words-Mar.md

+mortify.
+Jello.
+cremate
+scathing, unscathed.
+The asperity of the winter had everybody yearning for spring.

+The Devil **tempted** Adam and Eve.
+I was **tempted** to stay and hear this superb orchestra rehearse.

 I would never **condone** trying to wake up at 5am if it meant cutting your sleep short by two hours. -

 You give me the **third degree** every time I leave the house.